 What at Starbucks will make me poop?

 Most caffeinated drinks will make you poop.
-This is because caffeine stimulates bowel movements.
-These include espressos, Americano coffees, and cappuccinos.
+Some of the drinks that have this effect on me include espressos, Americano coffees, and cappuccinos.

-How we choose the Best drink at Starbucks to make you poop
+How we choose the Best drinks at Starbucks to make you poop

 While choosing the best Starbucks drinks to make you poop, we looked at the drinks that have a relatively high amount of caffeine.
-This is because studies have shown that caffeine increases bowel movements by 60% more than water, and 23% more than decaffeinated coffee.
+Studies have shown that caffeine increases bowel movements by 60% more than water and 23% more than decaffeinated coffee.

-We could have included decaf coffee drinks in this list, but we stuck to caffeinated coffees as they are more effective in causing you to poop.
+We could have included decaf coffee drinks in this list, but we stuck to caffeinated coffees, which are more effective in causing you to poop.

-We also selected some teas like chai tea, honey citrus mint tea, matcha tea latte, and mint majesty.
-They have ingredients that can help not only make you poop, but also ease stomach aches.
-These tea options are suitable for those who are sensitive to high amounts of caffeine.
+We also selected some teas since they have ingredients that can help not only make you poop but also ease stomach aches.

 Rank |